Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 To obtain a license, view Delaware County's Getting Your Dog License page.

 You may call A. J. Blosenski to make arrangements (for a fee) to have your TV picked up.
 Call them at 610-942-2707 to inquire.
 The Landfill Disposal Ban went into effect January 24, 2013.
 This means that no person may dispose of these devices or related components with their regular trash these items must be must be properly recycled.
-Here are some suggestions: - Retailers that sell these devices.
-Participating retailers that offer this service are not permitted to charge a fee unless a financial incentive is provided. - Best Buy will take TVs and monitors up to 32" along with DVD, CD players and most small electronics excluding microwaves It is best to call first. - Salvation Army at 66 Chester Pike in Darby will accept WORKING TVs of all sizes. - Staples will accept computers, NO monitors or TV's.
-It is best to call first. - List of facilities in Delaware County
+Here are some suggestions: - Some Best Buy locations will take TVs and monitors up to 32" along with DVD, CD players and most small electronics excluding microwaves It is best to call first. - Salvation Army at 66 Chester Pike in Darby will accept WORKING TVs of all sizes. - Some Staples Stores will accept computers, NO monitors or TV's.
+It is best to call first.

 Yes.
 Recycling cans are available at the Township Building Monday thru Friday, 8:30-4:30.
 If you are a new resident and the previous owners did not leave you one, you can come get a can and lid at no charge.
 If you would like an additional one, the can is $12 and the lid is $3.50, or $15.00 if purchased together.
 You may also pick up a recycling sticker for an additional can at no charge.